 (Bernard gets the most ludicrously excited and joyful expression on his face.)

-- Bernard: DON'T YOU DARE USE THE WORD 'PARTY' AS A VERB IN THIS SHOP!
+- Bernard has standards when it comes to grammar:Manny: Let's paaaar-Bernard: DON'T YOU DARE USE THE WORD 'PARTY' AS A VERB IN THIS SHOP!

 - In the premiere episode, Fran buys an allotment of bizarre spherical objects, but can't figure out what they are supposed to do.
 Then in the last moment of the show, the oblivious Manny casually reveals they are cigarette lighters, and Fran issues this perfect little scream of rage and surprise.

-- I also like this exchange between Bernard and Fran
+- Also, this exchange between Bernard and Fran:

 - Bernard has one moment that's a beautiful illustration of a drunken Irish ex-pat getting nostalgic for home: